Crayon Shin-chan

 Crayon Shin-chan (クレヨンしんちゃん, Kureyon Shin-chan) is a Japanese manga series written and illustrated by Yoshito Usui.
-Crayon Shin-chan made its first appearance in 1990 in a Japanese weekly magazine called Weekly Manga Action, which was published by Futabasha.
-Due to the death of author Yoshito Usui, the manga in its original form ended on September 11, 2009.
-A new manga began in the summer of 2010 by members of Usui's team, titled New Crayon Shin-chan (新クレヨンしんちゃん, Shin Kureyon Shin-chan).
+The series revolves around the title character, as well as his family and friends, and their lives in and around the town of Kasukabe, Saitama.
+It was first serialized in Futabasha's seinen manga magazine Weekly Manga Action from 1990 to 2000, before moving to the monthly magazine Manga Town that year.
+Following Usui's death, the original manga ended in February 2010.
+A new manga series by members of Usui's team, titled New Crayon Shin-chan (新クレヨンしんちゃん, Shin Kureyon Shin-chan), began in Manga Town in August 2010; since 2023, it has run on its own website.

-An animated television adaptation began airing on TV Asahi in 1992 and is still ongoing, with over 1200 episodes.
-The show has been dubbed in 30 languages which aired in 45 countries.
-As of 2023, both the Crayon Shin-Chan and New Crayon Shin-Chan series has over 148 million copies in circulation, making it among the best-selling manga series in history.
+The manga spawned a media franchise, which includes an anime television series that has aired on TV Asahi since April 13, 1992, with over 1200 episodes.
+The anime has been dubbed in 30 languages and aired in 45 countries.
+The franchise also includes several spin-off anime and manga series, films, and video games.
+As of 2023, both the Crayon Shin-Chan and New Crayon Shin-Chan manga have over 148 million copies in circulation, making them among the best-selling manga series in history.